Bordered Heegaard Floer homology: Invariance and pairing: Bordered Heegaard diagrams

+\begin{remark} $\smallGroup(\PtdMatchCirc)$ has a topological interpretation as the group of homotopy classes of non-vanishing vector fields on $F \times [0,1]$ with fixed behavior on the boundary.
+Precisely, fix a vector field $V_0$ on $F \times \RR$ that is invariant by translation in $\RR$.
+Then the homotopy classes of vector fields on $F \times [0,1]$ that agree with $V_0$ on neighborhoods of $F \times \{0\}$ and $F \times \{1\}$ form a group by concatenation; this group is isomorphic to $\smallGroup(\PtdMatchCirc)$.
+This is unsurprising in light of the fact that Seiberg-Witten Floer homology on $Y$ is graded by non-vanishing vector fields on~$Y$ \cite[Section~28]{KronheimerMrowka}. \end{remark}

-\section{Bordered Heegaard diagrams}
+\chapter{Bordered Heegaard diagrams}

-Bordered three-manifolds can be described by a suitable type of Heegaard diagram, which we call here {\em bordered Heegaard diagrams} (see Definition~\ref{def:BorderedDiagram} below).
-Bordered Heegaard Floer homology is the homology group of a chain complex, whose generators are combinatorially associated to the Heegaard diagram, and whose differentials count pseudo-holomorphic curves representing various homology classes connecting the generators.
-In the present section, we describe the bordered Heegaard diagrams for bordered three-manifolds.
-In Section~\ref{sec:BorderedDiagrams}, we define the notion, and discuss the relevant existence and uniqueness properties.
+Just as closed $3$-manifolds can be represented by Heegaard diagrams, bordered $3$\hyp manifolds can be described by a suitable type of Heegaard diagrams, which we call \emph{bordered Heegaard diagrams}.
+Just as Heegaard Floer homology of closed $3$-manifolds is associated to closed Heegaard diagrams, bordered Floer invariants of $3$-manifolds are associated to bordered Heegaard diagrams.
+This chapter is devoted to defining bordered Heegaard diagrams and discussing their combinatorial / topological properties.

+In Section~\ref{sec:BorderedDiagrams}, we define bordered $3$-manifolds and bordered Heegaard diagrams (Definitions~\ref{def:bordered-3-mfld} and~\ref{def:BorderedDiagram}, respectively), and discuss the relevant existence and uniqueness properties for bordered diagrams.
 In Section~\ref{sec:Bestiary}, we give some examples of bordered Heegaard diagrams, to give the reader a concrete picture.
-In Section~\ref{sec:homology-classes-generators}, we describe the generators of the bordered Heegaard Floer complex.
-Moreover, we discuss the $\SpinC$ structures associated to generators, and the homology classes connecting them.
+In Section~\ref{sec:homology-classes-generators}, we describe the generators of the bordered Heegaard Floer complex, and discuss the $\SpinC$ structures associated to generators, and the homology classes connecting them.
 As in the closed case, one cannot use an arbitrary bordered Heegaard diagram to define bordered Heegaard Floer homology: rather, one needs to use bordered diagrams satisfying certain combinatorial conditions ensuring that the sums encountered in the differentials are finite.
-In Subsection~\ref{subsec:Admissibility}, we describe these criteria.
-Finally, in Subsection~\ref{subsec:GluingDiagrams}, we discuss how to glue bordered Heegaard diagrams to obtain Heegaard diagrams for closed manifolds, and explain also how the generators of the theory transform.
+In Section~\ref{sec:Admissibility}, we describe these criteria.
+Finally, in Section~\ref{sec:GluingDiagrams}, we discuss how to glue bordered Heegaard diagrams and their generators to obtain Heegaard diagrams and generators for closed manifolds.

-\subsection{Bordered Heegaard diagrams: definition, existence, and uniqueness}
+\section{Bordered Heegaard diagrams: definition, existence, and uniqueness}